TRANSGENDER / INTERSEX:

 I will refute the following anti-trans, women, etc. verses below:

-I believe there was a particular reason for the man and the woman to be exchanging outfits.
-If someone was pursuing a soldier, that soldier could hide by pretending to be a woman.
-The woman could hide her hair inside the soldier’s helmet if she has long hair or didn’t cut it; thus appearing to be a male soldier.
-Another scenario that this verse could apply to is if a hetero eunuch wore the clothing of a woman to get into the king’s harem to try and sleep with his wives.
+I believe there was a particular reason for the man or the woman to be disguising themselves.
+If someone was pursuing a soldier, that soldier could hide by pretending to be the opposite gender.
+Or someone may dress up as the opposite gender to get access to a gender restricted area to commit fornication or adultery.
+Idolatry would be another reason.
+An exchanging of garments could also happen between conspirators.
+A hetero eunuch could wear the clothing and veil of a woman to get into the king’s harem to try and sleep with his wives.
 One of the king’s wives could feign to be the eunuch soldier or guard to safeguard him.
+That woman could hide her hair inside the soldier’s helmet if she had long hair or didn’t cut it; thus appearing to be a male soldier.

 "Is not instinct also teaching you that a man, when his hair is erect (qa-em standing), he has disgrace (or reproach)?
 And when a woman grows out (dam-rab-bai) her hair, she has praise (or glory); because her hair was given to her for (or in the place of) a covering (or veil).
 But if [any] one argues against these things, we don't have a custom like this, and neither [does] the churches of God."
 (1 Cor.
 11:14-15 Peshitta).
 The Aramaic text says something quite different than the English translations and Dr. Lamsa's translation, which retained and polished up the KJV text here.
 The Aramaic text says that a man is not to have erect hair, NOT "long hair" (Lamsa, KJV).
 Qa-em means: “standing, erect and upright.”
 The next word after long is the word sa-ạra, meaning hair.
 The Aramaic text has two words here while the Greek text just has one word.